edisanti/dsd/README.md

             life_control <= 1;
 	    ...
 ```
   * To subtract one from lives, we created an if statement outside of the "if ball meet bottom wall" if statement.
-If life control is assigned to one, then the lives value would be subtracted from.
+If life_control is assigned to one, then the lives value would be subtracted from.
+Then after lives is altered, life_control is assigned back to zero to keep the if statement from running again until the ball meets the bottom wall.
 This is implemented in the code below:
 ```
       IF life_control = 1 THEN
       lives <= lives - "0000000000000001";
       ...
+      life_control <= 0;
+      END IF;
 ```
   * To display the lives value, lives is assigned to lives_display
     * `lives_display <= lives;`